4ntm4n/ms-one/README.md

   - give breif overview of the benefits of yoga
   - let new users sign up to newsletter to keep them in the loop of what is happening in the community
   - let users know how they can engage in social media.
-  - let existing users log in to view the paid-for content
+  - let existing users log in to view the paid-for content.

 ___